paulremo/NRPMHandbook/02_NRPMHandbook/miscellaneous/handbook/reliability_prediction/data_sources_methods.md

 First, building a reliability model requires pertinent data regarding the specificity of the item (technology, complexity, materials, {term}`QUALITY`, qualification…) and the operating conditions in order to characterize the item.

-Then, different inputs for reliability characteristics are defined and classified in [Chapter 6 (Part II)]() of the Current document.
+Then, different inputs for reliability characteristics are defined and classified in Chapter 6 {numref}`methodologies` of the Current document.

 The order of preference for the use of these inputs for miscellaneous parts {term}`RELIABILITY PREDICTION` is as follows: